 Hi, I'm Neesha

-I've worked and consulted on EdTech since 2013.
+I've worked and consulted in EdTech since 2013.
 In that time, I've worked on curriculum design, game design, data analytics, software development, product (and project) management, writing business plans, QA testing and more.
-I cofounded an EdTech company (Alieo Games) and have worked and consulted for other EdTech startups.

 I have a strong background in CS (PhD) and a passion for learning and education.
 I am a quick learner (all those years in school did pay off) and I really enjoy (and excel at) problem solving.
-I love to work with companies and on projects that encourage students to develop a love of learning and to take control of their own learning journey.
-I believe the best EdTech focus on delivering quality content/curriculum, have high standards for privacy protection, and most of all, create engaging, high quality, fun learning experiences.
+I believe the best EdTech focuses on delivering quality content/curriculum, has high standards for privacy protection, and most of all, creates engaging, high quality, fun learning experiences that learners choose to engage with.

 For as long as I can remember, I’ve been really interested in computers and technology.
-I was in my first computer club in grade 2 (1991-92!) and I have fond memories of taking apart a walking My Little Pony toy I had to see how it worked.
+I was in my first computer club way back in grade 2 (1991-92!) and I have fond memories of taking apart a My Little Pony toy I had that walked to see how it worked.
 One of my earliest role models was Lex from Jurassic Park (a movie that is still one of my favourites to this day).

 I have a PhD in Computing Science from the University of Alberta where I focused on comparing techniques to make non-player video game characters more believable and emotional.